zachvalenta/jvns.ca/content/post/2018-03-05-rbspy-talk.markdown

 out what function a Ruby process is running?
 How do we do that in a way that works across multiple Ruby versions?
 Do we need to stop the Ruby process to figure out what function is running?

 The talk is 30 minutes and it's followed by about 30 minutes of questions.

-If you're interested in this talk you might also find this [architecture document](https://github.com/rbspy/rbspy/blob/master/ARCHITECTURE.md) interesting.

-### video
+The audio is a bit sketchy in places.
+Here's the video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o6wWSPxYueU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>